A Classic Bellini Cocktail is made with fresh fruit puree and Prosecco. They are decadently delicious and a long time tradition in Venice, Italy

 How to make peach puree for Bellini’s

-- Peel the skin off the peaches with a paring knife, cut in pieces and remove the pit
+- Peel the skin off the fresh peaches with a paring knife or vegetable peeler, cut in pieces and remove the pit

-- Puree the skinned peaches in a blender until very smooth and no small chunks remain
+- Puree the skinned peaches in a blender or food processor until very smooth and no small chunks remain

 - Remove puree from blender and chill, covered, in the refrigerator until ready to use.
-The puree can be kept, sealed, in the refrigerator for up to 3 days but be sure to shake well before using again
+Make the puree ahead of time, it can be kept n a sealed container in the refrigerator for up to 3 days.
+Make sure to shake well before using.

 - Blend raspberries or cherries until completely pureed and then pour through a fine mesh strainer to remove any seeds

-- In a Champagne or fluted glass add 2 ounces of prepared cold white peach puree
+- In a Champagne flute or fluted glass add 2 ounces of prepared cold white peach puree

 - Then add 1 teaspoon of raspberry puree